 That being said…

 I’m in absolute awe of our mini donkey right now.
-I’ve known that Tee is fiercely protective of Little Foot for a while now, but I didn’t know he had this in him.
+I’ve known that Tee is fiercely protective of my son for a while now, but I didn’t know he had this in him.
 I’m flabbergasted and grateful and dumbfounded.
 I don’t know what that small boar would’ve done had it reached us.
 I don’t want to know.
 I also, apparently, have another part of the fence to secure.